 Jean-Philippe Vassal and Anne Lacaton formed architectural practice Lacaton & Vassal in Bordeaux in 1987.
-Lacaton & Vassal received the Grand Prix National d’Architecture in France in 2008.
+Lacaton & Vassal received the Grand Prix National d’Architecture in France (2008).

 Openly proclaiming to be a reflection and search for architectural economy, the work undertaken by Anne Lacaton and Jean-Philippe Vassal focuses on reduced-cost constructions in order to rejuvenate the dialogue with contracting authorities.
 Research on hybridizations, between a contemporary building concept and the use of the most diversified techniques, produces projects that make the most of construction programs by upsetting building contractors’ standard usages.

 In 2005, Lacaton & Vassal and architect Frédéric Druot were selected to reshape the Tour Bois le Prêtre, a 17-story housing tower on the city’s northern edge designed by architect Raymond Lopez in 1957.
 The team cut away most of the thick façade’s panels, installing balconies and large sliding windows in their place.
-Besides opening the apartments to more natural light, the units are being significantly enlarged and opened, and the firm installed new plumbing, bathrooms, ventilation, and electric systems.
-The project won the Design of the Year by the UK’s Design Museum in 2013.
-The practice has received several awards, among them the Erich Schelling Award in 2006, the International Fellowship of the Royal Institute of British Architects in 2009, and the Daylight and building components of the Velum Foundation, Copenhagen, 2011.
+Besides opening the apartments to more natural light, the units were significantly enlarged and opened, and the firm installed new plumbing, bathrooms, ventilation, and electric systems.
+The project won the Design of the Year by the UK’s Design Museum (2013).
+The practice has received several awards, among them the Erich Schelling Award (2006), International Fellowship of the Royal Institute of British Architects (2009), and the Daylight and building components of the Velum Foundation, Copenhagen (2011).

-Jean-Philippe Vassal graduated from the School of Architecture, Bordeaux in 1980, and spent the following five years in Niger as an architect and town planner.
-He has been visiting professor at the Architecture School of Versailles (2002-06), Architecture School of Bordeaux (1992-99), Peter Behrens School of Architecture at the Düsseldorf University of Applied Sciences (2005), Technische Universität Berlin (TU Berlin) (2007-10), Swiss Federal Institute of Technology (EPF Lausanne) (2010-11) and Universität der Künste Berlin (UDK Berlin) (since 2012); and at the Pavillon Neu ize OBC-Palais de Tokyo, Paris (2013-14), at Sassari University in Alghero (2014 & 2015).
+Jean-Philippe Vassal graduated from the School of Architecture, Bordeaux in 1980, and spent the following five years in Niger as an architect and urban planner.
+He has been visiting professor at the Architecture School of Versailles (2002-06); Architecture School of Bordeaux (1992-99); Peter Behrens School of Architecture at the Düsseldorf University of Applied Sciences (2005); Technische Universität Berlin (TU Berlin) (2007-10); Swiss Federal Institute of Technology (EPFL Lausanne) (2010-11); Universität der Künste Berlin (UDK Berlin) (since 2012); and at the Pavillon Neu ize OBC-Palais de Tokyo, Paris (2013-14), at Sassari University in Alghero (2014 & 2015).